dakk/dqpu/README.md

 ## Usage: running a verifier node

-A verifier node continuously pool the DQPU smart contract waiting for new 'pending' and 'validating' jobs.
+A verifier node continuously pool the DQPU smart contract waiting for new 'pending-validation' and 'validating-result' jobs.
 When a new job appear, the verifiers:
-- 'pending' job are checked for quantum circuit validity, and trap qubits are inserted
+- 'pending-validation' job are checked for quantum circuit validity, and trap qubits are inserted
-- 'validating' job are checked for trap verification
+- 'validating-result' job are checked for trap verification

 After every validation, the verifier receives a percentage of the job reward.